Report Spam via IMAP Using Outlook

 - IMAP Password: The password for the above username.

-For Local Cloud users, you need to replace "quarantine.antispamcloud.com" with your master server's hostname.
+For Local Cloud users, you need to replace "quarantine.antispamcloud.com" with your primary server's hostname.

 - Open your account settings.
 In 2010 this is located in the File > Account Settings > Account Settings.